-It was another crazy week in a world gone mad:
+It was another insane week in a world gone mad:

-Protesters and looters are still doing their thing.
-Politicians on the left have fallen all over themselves applauding their thing.
-Politicians on the right don’t seem to be doing much of anything.
-Cities are on fire.
-Churches are shuttered.
+Protesters and looters are still at it.
+Politicians on the left have fallen all over themselves applauding the madness.
+Politicians on the right are asleep at the wheel (metaphorically speaking).
+Cities are burning.
+Churches are closed.
 Schools are closed.
-Business are shutdown or operating at partial capacity.
-Health care officials have thrown their support behind BLM protesters despite earlier insistence that EVERYONE should follow all social distancing guidelines at ALL TIMES.
+Business are closed.
+Health care officials have decided it’s okay to loot without a mask despite earlier insistence that EVERYONE should follow all social distancing and masking guidelines at ALL TIMES.
 Then just when it felt as if we had finally reached the apex of violence, hypocrisy and absurdity people began suggesting in all seriousness that cities defund police departments.
 A few days after that discussion began in earnest protesters took over a large section of the Capitol Hill area in downtown Seattle and declared it the “capitol hill autonomous zone” otherwise known as CHAZ.

-This blogpost isn’t about any of that.
-I briefly contemplated sharing some thoughts on defunding the police.
-Then I remembered society has been divided into two groups.
-The first consists of people who don’t need to be told defunding the police is the worst idea since well ever.
-The second consists of people who don’t read this blog.
+This post isn’t about any of that.
+I briefly contemplated sharing my thoughts on defunding the police.
+Then I remembered society has been neatly divided into two groups.
+The first group doesn’t need to be told defunding the police is the worst idea in the history of forever.
+The second group doesn’t read this blog.
 Needless to say, that topic was quickly tabled.
 Instead, I want share some thoughts I have had on how we, as followers of Jesus can live life, respond to the growing madness and behave in ways that are redemptive, wise and healing in times that seem determined to test us all.
 This is no easy task.
 It takes a blend of constant self-examination and prayerful action.
 The following five ideas are a place to start:

 Shut your pie hole till you have something helpful and lifegiving to say-